EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

 the query parser options, so we can use wildcard (e.g. `piz*`), the `AND`/`OR` operators, and quoting.

-Let's see the script in action.
+Let’s see the script in action.

 Wildcard: